ewellinger/election_analysis/README.md

 * Filter out any articles whose article text doesn't contain at least one candidate name
 * Text Processing / Lemmatization (See Below)
 * Add sentiment data to dataframe using `pattern.en` [sentiment][pattern-sentiment] function

+A article was then assumed to being pertained to the general election if the body of the article contained one or more of the candidate(s) full names (e.g. A search for `sanders` may yield an article about Deion Sanders rather than Bernie Sanders, which should not be included).

 [pattern-sentiment]: http://www.clips.ua.ac.be/pages/pattern-en#sentiment